aws/s2n-tls/tests/cbmc/README.md

 [C Bounded Model Checker](http://www.cprover.org/cbmc/), an open-source static analysis tool
 ([GitHub repository](https://github.com/diffblue/cbmc)).
-This README describes how to run the proofs on your local clone s2n.
+This README describes how to run the proofs on your local clone of s2n.

 Prerequisites
 -------------

 You will need Python 3.
-On macOS and Linux, you will need Make.
+On macOS and Linux, you will need Make, plus the CBMC build tools.

 Installing CBMC